-below

 Health Data Harmonisation

 Data harmonisation is critical for integrating diverse datasets into a unified format, allowing comprehensive analyses drawing on information across the disparate data sources.
 A detailed description of the workflow from source data to deidentified data is as follows.